TurcoRiccardo/ARC_AGI/README.md

 We can apply different types of actions to layers:
 - **moveLayer:** moves the selected layer of one in one direction
+- **moveLayerPixel:** moves the selected pixel in the layer of one in one direction
 - **layerUnion:** move the pixel of the selected layer in another closest layer
 - **delPixelLayer:** delete a pixel in the selected layer
 - **addPixelLayer:** add a new pixel in the selected layer